-I just got done enhancing my eBook store to better sell physical books alongside their digital counterparts, but I’ve got one more product I want to add to the store: the Lifetime Membership.
+I just got done enhancing my eBook store by ripping out some terrible code, but there's one more product to add to the offerings: the Lifetime Membership.

-I tried the membership model before, years ago, with the Precious Metals Reserve.
-The concept was, for around $10, I would snail-mail you a hand-drawn comic, but there was a possibility you’d receive a real silver coin.
+I tried a membership model years ago with the Precious Metals Reserve, but its premise never caught on.
+The concept was, for ~$10, I would snail-mail you a hand-drawn comic, but there was a possibility you’d receive a real silver coin instead.

+Other, different detractors might do the math and say that $100 is overcharging for only a few e-books.
 But this is a lifetime membership.
-Unless you think I (or you) is to die anytime soon – and if you do, please let me know! – you’re getting an excellent deal.
+Unless you think I (or you) is to die anytime soon – and if you do, please let me know! – you’re getting a deal lasting many years.
 Plus, you’ll be part of the inner circle, and the fact that I’ve put a price on that shouldn’t negate the fact that you can’t put a price on that.

-So now I can push this on social media – however, my inability to effectively self-promote may be my biggest barrier to scaling this business.
-Luckily, it’s purely psychological, so next I’m going to destroy whatever it is about myself that’s holding me back.
+Now I can push this on social media – however, my inability to self-promote is the biggest barrier to scaling this business.
+Luckily, it’s purely psychological, so next I’m going to destroy whatever it is about my personality that’s holding me back.
 NEXT →

 Come back soon to see how the next plan hatched.